-The Interior of the Basilica.
-As soon you enter, The vaulted ceilings and dome would never fail to amaze you.
-I totally forgot the unlovely facade right away when I saw the shiny, marbled floor bathed in colourful designs.
-Looking at the handful of crowd and the grand designs, It knew that I was in a path that most tourists would never visit.
+As soon as you enter, the vaulted ceilings and dome will never fail to amaze you.
+I immediately forgot the unlovely facade when I saw the shiny, marbled floor bathed in colorful designs.
+Looking at the handful of crowds and the grand structures, I knew that I was on a path that most tourists would never visit.
 It’s not even promoted as one of the tourist attractions in Rome.
-Even theI carried didn’t have an article about it.

 Rome and the Vatican are packed with places to see and history to marvel at.
-If you’re going to stay there for a few days only, it’s very impossible to squeeze and see everything you want to see.
-This Rome & Vatican Pass will let you see the places you’ve been dying to visit and known of from the pages of history books.
+If you’re going to stay there for a few days only, it’s very impossible to squeeze everything you want to see.
+So, it is wise to do the Hop-on and Hop-Off Bus Pass for 24, 48, and 72 hours!
+This will save you time and you’ll see the places you’ve been dying to visit and have known of from the pages of history books.

 Where to Stay in Rome – Hostel in Rome

 I highly recommend Hostel Alessandro Palace and Bar.
 You’d never go wrong staying here.
 It’s less than 10 minutes walk from the that goes anywhere in Italy, and it’s also a walking distance of whichever tourist attraction you want to go to.
 Assuming, of course, you’re into discovering the city on foot.
 The staff are friendly and speaks good English.
 There are grocery shops, cafes, and restaurants around.
 You can book this hostel in Rome via HostelWorld and Booking.com.